-- Demonstrate conformity with any existing and approved wind farms to avoid visual clutter. - Be developed in line with the Planning Guidelines for Wind Energy Development
+Demonstrate conformity with any existing and approved wind farms to avoid visual clutter.

-(DoEHLG 2006) (and any updated document), in terms of siting, layout and environmental assessment.

-Be accompanied by a HDA under Article 6 of the Habitat Directive where they may result in adverse effects on any Natura 2000 site.
+- Be developed in line with the Planning Guidelines for Wind Energy Development (DoEHLG 2006) in terms of siting, layout and environmental assessment. - Be accompanied by a HDA under Article 6 of the Habitat Directive where they may result in adverse effects on any Natura 2000 site.